Top 13 Houseplants For Medium Light Conditions - Medium Light Houseplants

 Creeping myrtle(Vinca minor)

 The plants form good ground cover with their speedy growth.
 The plants reach a height of 4-8 inches.
 They can be grown in any soil.
-Creeping myrtle also has purple blooms.
+Creeping Myrtle also has purple blooms.

 Care: check on the fungus, don’t overwater